ezraroi/Human-AI-Collab/output/research_components.md

 ### Relations (Wiring)
 - Component Of: Third Intelligence Tetrad (fourth element)
-- Enables: Flywheel effect, cumulative C growth, pattern recognition across Journal
+- Enables: Flywheel effect, cumulative C growth, **when Journal is stored as an AI-accessible corpus**: pattern recognition as **idiom-preserving structuration** across Journal
 - Provides: Spacing for Sₑ recovery, consolidation for insights
 - Required For: Sustainable transformation (trajectory), not just isolated productive sessions
 - Validated By: Manic Episode (collapse when spacing is violated; false viability under Sₑ depletion)